abhisekpraharaj/abhisekpraharaj/README.md

 - 🤖 **Deep Learning Models:** Developing cutting-edge models and beyond.

 ### 🌱 What I’m learning:
-- 🔍 **Advanced Machine Learning Algorithms** to dive deeper into complex datasets.
+- 🔍 **Advanced Machine Learning Algorithms like PINN** to dive deeper into complex datasets.
-- 📈 **Hyperparameter Tuning** for improving model accuracy.
 - 🧠 **Artificial Intelligence in Scientific Research:** Blending theoretical physics with AI techniques to solve problems.

 ---